Aloof. Independent. Loner. Cats have often been described this way because they don't act as…

 Symptoms of Ear Mites in Cats

 If your furry friend contracts ear mites, the symptoms will be very obvious.
 Your cat will be itching the ears, head, and neck constantly.
-This scratching can lead to chunks of hair loss and skin removal that creates other infections.
+This scratching can lead to chunks of hair loss and excoriations/raw spots that creates other infections.

-Left untreated, the excessive scratching and licking from ear mites can lead to a lot of pain in cats.
+Left untreated, the excessive scratching and licking from ear mites can lead to pain in cats.
 Head shaking typically accompanies the scratching as well.
 Ear mites can cause red, brown, or blackish crust in and around the ear.
-These mites tend to look like coffee grounds.
-In extreme cases, ear mites can affect hearing and balance.
+The mite debris and ear wax tend to look like coffee grounds.
+In extreme cases, ear mite infestations can affect hearing and balance.